TĀ MĀTOU E TŪHURA ANA

 Huarahi I Whāia | Approach

-- A large cohort of individuals and families will be followed over time, using big and linked data sets.
-The study will compare outcomes for those who live in families which contain a member suffering from a chronic disease or mental health disorder, and those who don’t.
-A wide range of outcomes will be assessed at different stages of the life-course.
+• A large cohort of individuals and families were followed over time, using big and linked data sets.
+The study compared outcomes for those who live in families which contain a member suffering from a chronic disease or mental health disorder, and those who don’t.
+A wide range of outcomes were assessed at different stages of the life-course.

-- An in-depth qualitative study of Tokelauan families will assess the family, household and community strengths that allow people in these communities to thrive despite the challenges of living in families with chronic conditions.
+• An in-depth qualitative study of Tokelauan families assessed the family, household and community strengths that allow people in these communities to thrive despite the challenges of living in families with chronic conditions.

-- The conceptual framework and methodology for Te Kura Mai i Tawhiti, a kaupapa Māori early life and whānau programme which aims to transform Māori outcomes throughout the different life stages, will be documented for use in future life-course research.
+• The conceptual framework and methodology for Te Kura Mai i Tawhiti, a kaupapa Māori early life and whānau programme which aims to transform Māori outcomes throughout the different life stages, was documented for use in future life-course research.

-- The methodology used by Ngati Tiipa to develop their whakapapa database, and the tikanga that will govern its access, use and protection, will be documented as a resource for other Māori collectives wishing to undertake intergenerational wellbeing research.
+• The methodology used by Ngati Tiipa to develop their whakapapa database, and the tikanga that will govern its access, use and protection, was documented as a resource for other Māori collectives wishing to undertake intergenerational wellbeing research.

 Co-Funding